Black Lives Matter Plaza: Mural creation

+Maintenance and oversight

 The naming of the street has been seen by many as not only a reaction to the protests but part of it.
+The mural inspired other Black Lives Matter street murals across the U.S. Similar murals were painted within a day in other locations, and by 2025, over 150 murals saying "Black Lives Matter" remained.

 Mayor Bowser's decision to rename the segment of 16th Street NW as a public gathering place, or plaza, followed DC precedent for the commemorative renaming of city streets, under the Code of the District of Columbia.

-In September 2020, according to WUSA9, the Federal Highway Administration, Mayor Bowser's office and area business were engaged in talks about removing the lettering and street sign, although no formal request had been made by the federal government.
+In September 2020, according to WUSA9, the Federal Highway Administration, Mayor Bowser's office, and area businesses were engaged in talks about removing the lettering and street sign, although no action transpired from the discussions.
+In October 2020, the DC City Council voted to keep the name permanently.

-In Summer 2021, the yellow letters were temporarily painted over.
-Mayor Muriel Bowser stated that "right now we're undergoing a process to make the installation more permanent, and with lighting and landscaping and all the things that you expect an iconic art installation ... to install this piece of art with a very affirming message that not only our residents needed to hear, but people around the world needed to hear."
+In May 2021, Mayor Bowser announced that the mural would undergo a refurbishment to make it a permanent installation, and add "all the things that you expect an iconic art installation".
+She described the mural as "a very affirming message that not only our residents needed to hear, but people around the world needed to hear."

 In October 2021, the street was reopened as a permanent installation featuring similar yellow lettering and a permanent concrete plaza.
 Unlike the original installation, which was closed to traffic, the permanent plaza includes one lane of traffic in each direction separated by a 14 ft pedestrian island in the center.
-Total construction costs are estimated at $7.8 million.
+Total construction costs were estimated at $7.8 million.